 Install FFB-Bridge

-FFB-Bridge ships as a self-contained Windows installer and a Linux AppImage.
-Both bundle the .NET 10 runtime.
-There is no driver to download; your Sidewinder Force Feedback 2 already works at the HID level on any modern Windows or Linux kernel.
+FFB-Bridge ships as a self-contained Windows installer, a Linux AppImage, and a macOS DMG (Apple Silicon).
+All three bundle the .NET 10 runtime.
+There is no driver to download for supported USB force-feedback joysticks on modern Windows, Linux, or macOS.

 Before you start